i2p/i2p.www/i2p2www/spec/i2np.rst

 =================

 All routers must publish their I2NP protocol version in the "router.version" field in the RouterInfo properties.
-This version field indicates their level of support for various I2NP protocol features, and is not necessarily the actual router version.
+This version field is the API version, indiciating the level of support for various I2NP protocol features, and is not necessarily the actual router version.